How Dental Care Professionals and Patients Can Protect Themselves From Evolving Health Risks

 Given the high risk of potentially spreading illness at a dentist’s office, dental care workers and their customers face many challenging questions about how to protect their health:

-With these questions in mind, AIHA has created this “Healthier Workplaces: Guidance for Dentist’s Offices and Facilities, 2nd edition” guide to offer practical advice for dental professionals and customers to reduce the risk of transmitting illnesses like COVID-19.
+With these questions in mind, AIHA has created this “Healthier Workplaces and Schools eBook” to offer practical advice for dental professionals and customers to reduce the risk of transmitting illnesses like COVID-19.
 The guidance borrows from the latest advice from the Centers for Disease Control and Prevention (CDC) and expert advice from leading health and government organizations.

 These guidelines share actionable steps to protect dental facility workers and their customers, including information on the following areas: